lexibank/tlopo/out/vol3/chapter13.md

 - POc &ast;puna(t) 'vine used for fish poison, probably _Derris elliptica_'
 - PWOc &ast;m(ʷ)ali '_Derris_ sp.'
-- Proto Remote Oceanic &ast;vuba 'k.o. vine, probably _Derris elliptica_'
+- PROc &ast;vuba 'k.o. vine, probably _Derris elliptica_'

 but I am unable to determine how they differed in meaning from each other or from &ast;tupa.